bruceweir/neural-network-genetic-algorithm/README.md

 Options are viewable via the -h switch

-Example usage for running breeding MNIST classifiers using a population of 10 networks over 20 generations:
+Example usage for breeding MNIST classifiers using a population of 10 networks over 20 generations:
 (Note that if you don't already have MNIST installed it will be downloaded for you, which might not work if you are behind a proxy)